Laura Ramoso: Career

-In 2020, Ramoso premiered the solo sketch show, diane.
+In 2020, Ramoso premiered her first written solo special, diane, with The Bad Dog.
 The show used "physical comedy, clown and satire" to perform as various women named Diane.

 In 2022, Ramoso went viral with a series of videos depicting American tourists detailing their travels to European countries.
-That year she appeared in The Night Market episode of season four of What We Do in the Shadows.
+That year, she debuted her live improv comedy show, Laura Ramoso & Friends, at the Social Capital Theatre in Toronto.
+She also appeared in the fourth season episode “The Night Market” of the comedy horror series What We Do in the Shadows.

-Ramoso appeared at the 2023 Edinburgh Fringe, performing her show Frances.
-In it, she plays multiple characters in "a densely populated show featuring sketches, improv, character-comedy and a fragmented comic play."
-That year, she was named a Just for Laughs New Face of Comedy.
+Ramoso performed her second show, Frances, at the 2023 Edinburgh Fringe Festival and the London Soho Theatre.
+Playing multiple characters, Frances was described as “a densely populated show featuring sketches, improv, character-comedy and a fragmented comic play.”
+Also in 2023, she was named a Just for Laughs New Face of Comedy.